Invert module seems not to work properly

 I'm using VueScan to scan my negatives into linear gamma .tif files.
 Now I've tried darktable 2.0.0 to correct the orange mask.
 Unfortunately the invert module seems not to work properly when picking the color of the film material.
 The scan is inverted but the orange mask is still not corrected.

-#5 Updated by Tobias Ellinghaus about 3 years ago
+#5 Updated by Tobias Ellinghaus over 4 years ago

 - Status changed from Incomplete to Triaged

 Something is different with your sample than my test files (which work nicely).
 I'll have a look to see what is happening.
 At least it's not a regression, 1.6.x couldn't process it either.